Soloviova Liudmyla / Shutterstock.com

 Despite the byway’s relatively short length, it abounds with recreation opportunities, including hiking, biking and kayaking.

-Historical highlights include the Piedras Blancas lighthouse, established in 1875.
-You’ll also discover the Hearst Castle, the former estate of newspaper tycoon William Randolph Hearst.
-The 127-acre compound includes 165 rooms, two pools, an airstrip and gardens with ocean views (pictured).
+Historical highlights include the Hearst Castle, the former estate of newspaper tycoon William Randolph Hearst.
+The 250,000-acre compound includes 165 rooms, two pools, an airstrip and 127 acres of gardens with ocean views (pictured above).

 CrackerClips Stock Media / Shutterstock.com

 For a memorable road trip along the Gulf of Mexico, hit the Creole Nature Trail.
-Also known as “Louisiana’s Outback,” the byway runs for some 180 miles past marshlands, estuaries and 26 miles of beaches as well as five national and state wildlife refuges.
+Also known as “Louisiana’s Outback,” the byway runs for some 180 miles past marshlands and beaches as well as five wildlife refuges and sanctuaries.
 (A boardwalk in Cameron Prairie National Wildlife Refuge is pictured.)

 You might spot alligators and some 400 species of birds.
-Recreation includes fishing, crabbing, hunting and combing through seashells.
+Recreation includes fishing, crabbing, swimming and combing through seashells.

 Amanda Haddox / Shutterstock.com

-The byway follows U.S. Highway 1 across the chain of islands that is the Florida Keys, including over the Seven Mile Bridge.
-The drive stretches for more than 100 miles, starting in Key Largo and ending where the highway itself ends, at Mile Marker 0 in Key West.
+The byway connects the chain of islands that is the Florida Keys, spanning more than 100 miles.
+The span of roads and bridges ends where the highway itself ends, at Mile Marker 0 in Key West.

 iofoto / Shutterstock.com

-This 72-mile byway on State Road A1A follows the Atlantic coastline in North Florida.
+This 72-mile byway follows the Atlantic coastline in North Florida.
 It makes a perfect day trip as part of a longer visit to nearby St. Augustine, the nation’s oldest city.

 MarkVanDykePhotography / Shutterstock.com

-This byway follows North Carolina’s coastline as it veers off from the mainland, jutting east across barrier islands that separate Pamlico Sound from the Atlantic Ocean.
-Traveling the full length of the byway involves driving for about 138 miles and riding a ferryboat for 25 miles.
+This byway traces barrier islands off the coast of North Carolina.
+Traveling the full length of the byway involves driving for 138 miles and riding a ferryboat for 25 miles.

-Along the way, you’ll pass two inlets and 21 coastal villages — whose residents “continue the same living traditions that have been a way of life on these islands for generations,” says the byway’s website.
-Possible pit stops include two national seashores, Cape Hatteras (pictured) and Cape Lookout, and two national wildlife refuges, Cedar Island and Pea Island.
+Along the way, you’ll pass four lighthouses and 21 coastal villages, whose residents “continue the same living traditions that have been a way of life on these islands for generations,” says the byway’s website.
+Possible pit stops include two national wildlife refuges and two national seashores.
+(Cape Hatteras National Seashore is pictured.)

 Joe Ferrer / Shutterstock.com

-If you plan to drive the entire byway straight through, it would take about six days, according to the byway’s website.
+If you plan to drive the entire byway straight through, it would take about 36 hours, according to the byway’s website.
 But don’t rush, or you’ll miss out on the more than 70 Great River Road interpretive centers along the way.

 They include Minnesota’s National Eagle Center (pictured), where you can see bald and golden eagles up close, and Louisiana’s Poverty Point World Heritage Site, where you’ll find massive earthen monuments built by Native Americans a few thousand years ago.